tinuwalther/RotaMaster/README.md

 # RotaMaster V5

+The RotaMaster is a Web service based on Pode.

+All of the APIs on the backend are written in PowerShell and the frontend is written in JavaScript and HTML/CSS.

 Absence and duty scheduling program for teams based on Pode, and [FullCalendar](https://fullcalendar.io/), created with ChatGPT prompt for JavaScript.

 Each time the page is loaded, the system checks whether the file for the next year's holidays already exists.
 If the file does not yet exist, the public holidays in Switzerland are calculated for the cantons of Bern, Zurich, St. Gallen and Graubünden and the file is created with these values.
 You never have to worry about it again, the public holidays are simply there.